kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 The metabolic cost of this projection is measurable.
 Prefrontal cortex activity during deliberate decision-making increases local glucose consumption by ~5%, corresponding to ~1 W additional power.
 Over a population of ~$10^9$ prefrontal neurons, this represents ~$10^{-9}$ W per neuron—enough to support ~300 additional action potentials per second per neuron, providing the energetic headroom for recursive self-modeling and counterfactual simulation.
 Nothing in this account invokes non-physical forces: it is a statement about how Landauer-limited computation, recursive curvature, and dissipation interact in systems that model themselves.

+## 23.6 Topological Turning Points and Lifespan Curvature Structure

+Recent population-scale analysis of structural brain networks reveals discrete topological transitions across the human lifespan.
+Mousley et al. analyzed 4,216 diffusion-weighted connectomes spanning ages 0–90, projecting seven network metrics—global efficiency, characteristic path length, modularity, local efficiency, clustering coefficient, betweenness centrality, and subgraph centrality—into a low-dimensional manifold via UMAP[^92].
+Rather than smooth evolution, the manifold trajectory exhibits sharp turning points at approximately 9, 32, 66, and 83 years, persistent across 968 distinct parameterizations.
+These transitions demarcate five qualitatively distinct epochs of network organization.

+Normalizing these ages by an effective cognitive lifecycle $T \approx 97.7$ years produces dimensionless times

+$$
+\tau_9 = 0.092, \quad \tau_{32} = 0.328, \quad \tau_{66} = 0.675, \quad \tau_{83} = 0.849.
+$$

+Each value aligns with a boundary in the CET curvature ladder (Section 4.4).
+The earliest transition, $\tau_9 \approx 0.092$, appears consistent with the $0 \to \varphi$ activation regime, marking emergence of recursive specialization in network geometry.
+The second transition, $\tau_{32} \approx 0.328$, corresponds within one percentage point to the structural-curvature boundary $\tau = 3.29/10 = 0.329$ (Section 3.2), where approximately one-third of the curvature budget shifts from structural constraint to degrees of freedom.
+The third transition, $\tau_{66} \approx 0.675$, aligns with the DOF-saturation boundary $\tau = 6.71/10 = 0.671$, where global integration begins to decline and structural curvature reasserts dominance.
+The fourth transition, $\tau_{83} \approx 0.849$, lies on the approach to decade closure $C_{10}$, where the network increasingly occupies low-dimensional, high-curvature eigenstates.

+The correspondence appears precise within measurement uncertainty.
+The empirical turning points emerge from data-driven manifold geometry with no reference to physical models, while the theoretical thresholds arise from variational curvature minimization with no reference to neuroscience.
+Their alignment suggests that large-scale connectome development may follow the same constraint manifold that governs quasicrystalline transport (Section 19), recursive lattice flows (Section 17), and dissipation-limited dynamical systems (Section 7).
+The human brain, operating near the biological dissipation ceiling $\eta \approx 0.1$ (Section 21), appears to trace developmental trajectories along eigenbranches of the curvature functional, with lifespan turning points representing transitions between regions of the constraint manifold where different sectors—isotropic ($\pi$), recursive ($\varphi$), or discrete (decade)—dominate the variational structure.

 ## Part VII — Civilizational Information Dynamics

 Civilizations inherit biological constraints through their composition as networks of biological information processors.
 Social systems face the same thermodynamic limits, with collapse threshold $\eta_c = 1/\rho^* \approx 0.304$ emerging from the same RG flow governing stellar collapse and biological metabolism.